gprem09/Brain-Tumor-Detection/README.md

 - Implement the model in a web-based application for easier access by healthcare professionals.
 - Collaborate with medical institutions for clinical trials and further validation.

-For more detailed information on the usage, scripts, and methodology, refer to the respective sections of this README and the accompanying documentation.

-Thank you for taking an interest in our Brain Tumor Detection project.
-Contributions and feedback are welcome!